MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 <img src="resources/media/image2.png" width=360/>
 </p>

 6. Once the credentials file is copied to the MSD, reset the device to start using the new credentials.
+Ensure that the copy process has completed before you reset the device.

 6. Upon reboot, the device connects to the Wi-Fi followed by the cloud, and the red user LED will turn OFF.